gavinmcfall/nerdzblog/content/posts/2024/Ordering a new car/index.md

 ## Prequel

-Back in March my friend/colleague Charles and I (and our respective families) went down to [Warbirds over Wanaka](https://www.warbirdsoverwanaka.com/) in the beautiful [Queenstown-Lakes District](https://en.wikipedia.org/wiki/Queenstown-Lakes_District) to see the Airshow.
+Back in March my friend/colleague Charles and I (_and our respective families_) went down to [Warbirds over Wanaka](https://www.warbirdsoverwanaka.com/) in the beautiful [Queenstown-Lakes District](https://en.wikipedia.org/wiki/Queenstown-Lakes_District) to see the Airshow.

-We both owned cars that we enjoyed driving, but with a tendency towards a lead foot, not cheap to run 😅 Since we each needed to rent a car, we took the opportunity to hire an EV, we'd heard so much about them but never actually driven one.
+We both owned cars that we enjoyed driving, but with a tendency towards a lead foot, not cheap to run 😅.
+Since we each needed to rent a car, we took the opportunity to hire an EV.
+We'd heard so much about them but never actually driven one.

 We both hired a BYD Atto 3 and were looking forward to the experience.

 One week out from our holiday we both got an email from the rental company, they would be unable to supply us with our cars as both had been badly damaged in accidents...